piyoki/face_recognizer/README.md

 How To Use
 ----------

+##### Train the custom dataset

+Notes: you may customize the dataset inside /images based on your own need.
+To do so, you need to correctly name the image file for each image inside /images.

 ```shell script
 $ python3 training.py
 ```

+##### Recognize unknown faces

 ```shell script
 $ python3 recognizer.py
 ```

+##### Run the detector to identify faces of an input image

 ```shell script
 $ python3 detector.py
 ```

+##### Run the detector in real-time to identify faces of an input stream

+Notes: the input sources are not limited to Camera stream, but any form of MJPEG stream such as Video, RTSP, and HTTP Stream

 ```shell script
 $ python3 live-demo.py
 ```

 <a name="how-to-use"></a>